Stuart-Y/startup/notes.md

 individual pages have html and basic scripting combined into .jsx files, subcomponents of pages can have their own files as well
+.css files are usually still included

+services are easy to deploy capsules of server functionality allowing for server-side storage that can be distributedd to multiple users

+services each need their wn configuration settings to run properly

+if at all possible make your port number an environment variable

+## Run npm init on the service you fool!
-.css files are usually still included for raw code, the occasional .js file is handy to keep complicated operations away from complicated rendering
+for raw code, the occasional .js file is handy to keep complicated operations away from complicated rendering